 Basis of Presentation - The condensed consolidated financial statements include the accounts of CV Sciences, Inc. and its wholly-owned subsidiaries US Hemp Oil, LLC, CannaVest Laboratories, LLC, Plus CBD, LLC. and CANNAVEST Acquisition, LLC; and the accounts of a 70% interest in CannaVest Europe, GmbH (collectively, the "Company").
 All intercompany accounts and transactions have been eliminated in consolidation.
 The Company commenced commercial operations on January 29, 2013.
 On May 2, 2016, the Company filed Articles of Dissolution for its wholly-owned subsidiaries US Hemp Oil, LLC and CannaVEST Laboratories, LLC, with the Secretary of State of Nevada, effective as of April 29, 2016.
-Neither US Hemp Oil, LLC nor CannaVEST Laboratories, LLC had any assets or liabilities.
+Neither US Hemp Oil, LLC nor CannaVEST Laboratories, LLC had any assets or liabilities

 The unaudited condensed consolidated interim financial statements have been prepared by the Company pursuant to the rules and regulations of the SEC.
 The information furnished herein reflects all adjustments (consisting of normal recurring accruals and adjustments) which are, in the opinion of management, necessary to fairly present the operating results for the respective periods.
 Certain information and footnote disclosures normally present in annual financial statements prepared in accordance with accounting principles generally accepted in the United States of America ("GAAP") have been omitted pursuant to such rules and regulations.
 These unaudited condensed consolidated financial statements should be read in conjunction with the audited financial statements and notes for the year ended December 31, 2015, filed with the SEC on the Company's Annual Report on Form 10-K filed on April 14, 2016.
-The results for the three months ended March 31, 2016, are not necessarily indicative of the results to be expected for the full year ending December 31, 2016.
+The results for the three and six months ended June 30, 2016, are not necessarily indicative of the results to be expected for the full year ending December 31, 2016.

-Change in Accounting Policy - During the first quarter of fiscal 2016, the Company changed its accounting policy for shipping and handling costs from sales of Company products.
+Change in Accounting Policy - During the first quarter of fiscal year 2016, the Company changed its accounting policy for shipping and handling costs from sales of Company products.
 Under the new accounting policy, these costs are included in cost of goods sold, whereas, they were previously included in selling, general and administrative expenses.
 Including these expenses in cost of goods sold better aligns these costs with the related revenue in the gross profit calculation.
 This accounting policy change has been applied retrospectively.

-The Condensed Consolidated Statements of Operations for the three months ended March 31, 2016 and 2015 have been reclassified to reflect this change in accounting policy.
-The impact of this reclassification was an increase of \$86,291 and \$53,024 to cost of goods sold for the first quarter of 2016 and 2015, respectively, and a corresponding decrease to selling, general and administrative expenses in the same periods.
+The Condensed Consolidated Statements of Operations for the three and six months ended June 30, 2016 and 2015 have been reclassified to reflect this change in accounting policy.
+The impact of this reclassification was an increase of \$111,217 and \$70,799 to cost of goods sold for the for the three months ended June 30, 2016 and 2015, respectively, and a corresponding decrease to selling, general and administrative expenses in the same periods.
+The impact of this reclassification was an increase of \$197,508 and \$123,823 to cost of goods sold for the for the six months ended June 30, 2016 and 2015, respectively, and a corresponding decrease to selling, general and administrative expenses in the same periods.
 This reclassification had no impact on Net Sales, Operating Loss, Net Loss or Net Loss per Share.